gammasim/simtools/docs/source/framework.rst

     The files will always be searched recursively within all the subdirectories inside the directory given by the location.

-outputLocation: str
+output_path: str
     Path to the parent directory where the output directory will be created (see :ref:`I/O <IO>`).

-testDataLocation: str
+data_path: str
     Path to the directory containing the data used to perform automatic tests.
 These data is provided at gammasim-tools/data/.

-simtelPath: str
+simtelpath: str
     Path to the parent sim_telarray directory, containing the sim_telarray and CORSIKA software unpacked and compiled.